UK lawmakers criticise government and advisers over Royal Mail sale

 ADVISERS

-The committee report's criticism focussed on the actions of the government, its independent adviser Lazard (LAZ.N), and the two banks it hired to lead the sale of shares, UBS UBSN.VX and Goldman Sachs (GS.N).
+The committee report's criticism focused on the actions of the government, its independent adviser Lazard, and the two banks it hired to lead the sale of shares, UBS and Goldman Sachs.

 The committee said the bookbuilding process had been carried out by the advisers in a way that meant investors did not have to reveal the maximum price they would be prepared to pay for the shares.
 As a result, taxpayers had missed out, they said.